rascal999/maxos/README.md

 ## One line SMB server in CWD

-Deploy a SMB share of the current working directory in one command.
+Deploy an SMB share in the current working directory in one command.

 ![d-smbservehere](/resources/gifcap/gifcap-d-smbservehere.gif)